 6) I am a freshman or senior, can I still apply?

-—Per our statewide efforts, we are working on recruiting sophomores or juniors to our program.
+—Per our statewide efforts, we are working on recruiting sophomores or new transfer juniors to our program, though we will read all applications.
 More research opportunities can be found a http://research.berkeley.edu